hritikpatidar/React-JavaScript-interview-questions/JAVASCRIPT.md

 ## Question 9: What is the difference between null and undefined?

 **Answer:**
-- `null` → Intentional absence of value.
+- `null` → null is an intentional assignment that represents an empty or unknown value.
+It is explicitly set by the developer.
-- `undefined` → Variable declared but not assigned.
+- `undefined` → undefined means a variable has been declared but no value has been assigned to it yet.
+JavaScript automatically assigns undefined.

 ### Key Points:
 - `typeof null` → `"object"` (JS bug).